awsdocs/amazon-s3-userguide/doc_source/object-ownership-new-bucket.md

 ## Using the AWS SDK for Java<a name="object-ownership-new-bucket-sdk-java"></a>

-This example sets the bucket owner enforced setting for a new bucket using the AWS SDK for Java:
+This example sets the Bucket owner enforced setting for a new bucket using the AWS SDK for Java:

 ```
     // Build the ObjectOwnership for CreateBucket